 Necco Wafers are simple, sweet, and made from the original recipe used by Oliver Chase in 1847.
 These candies are fat-free, gluten-free and contain no high fructose corn syrup.
-Look for an announcement in the Fall of 2019 about the availability of this product.
+Look for an announcement about the availability of this product.

 History of Necco Wafers